deadlysyn/neovimrc/README.md

 [Give the script a read](https://github.com/deadlysyn/neovimrc/blob/master/install.sh), then installation should be as simple as running `install.sh`.

+After that, you should have a properly configured nvim, but no plugins will be installed.
+Start nvim, ignore the warnings, run `PlugInstall`, `UpdateRemotePlugins`, exit, restart and you should be ready to rock!

+Refer to the [vim-plug](https://github.com/junegunn/vim-plug) docs for more information.

 ## Keymapping

-You can just grep the configs for key mappings, but here are some useful things to get you started...
+I'm still refining the aliases, and you can always grep the configs for key mappings, but here are some useful things to get you started...

+By default, I assign `<leader>` to `<space>`.

 ### Find Stuff

-TODO
+- `,f`: fuzzy search files
+- `,b`: fuzzy search buffers
+- `<ctrl>-p`: MRU file list

 ### Easier Editing

-TODO
+- `<ctrl>-j/k`: move line or visual block up/down
+- `<leader>-ss`: toggle spell checking
+- `<leader>-pp`: toggle paste mode

 ### Language Support
 TODO